purduesigbots/pros-docs/v5/okapi/api/chassis/controller/chassis-controller-factory.rst

 =================== ===================================================================
- itopLeftMotor       The top left motor (also used for controller input). itopRightMotor      The top right motor (also used for controller input). ibottomRightMotor   The bottom right motor (also used for controller input). ibottomLeftMotor    The bottom left motor (also used for controller input). igearset            The internal `gearset <../../device/motor/abstract-abstract-motor.html>`_ and external gear ratio used in all the drive motors. iscales             See `ChassisScales <chassis-scales.html>`_ docs.
+ itopLeftMotor       The top left motor (also used for controller input). itopRightMotor      The top right motor (also used for controller input). ibottomRightMotor   The bottom right motor. ibottomLeftMotor    The bottom left motor. igearset            The internal `gearset <../../device/motor/abstract-abstract-motor.html>`_ and external gear ratio used in all the drive motors. iscales             See `ChassisScales <chassis-scales.html>`_ docs.
 =================== ===================================================================